bkuslitskiy/Compare-TV-Shows-V4/memory-bank/progress.md

 ## Current Status

-**Project Phase:** Core Functionality Implementation
+**Project Phase:** Optimization & Deployment Preparation

-We have completed the initial setup phase and have implemented most of the core functionality.
-The application can now search for TV shows and movies, select them for comparison, and display shared cast and crew members with their roles.
+We have completed the initial setup phase, implemented all core functionality, and optimized performance.
+The application can now search for TV shows and movies, select them for comparison, display shared cast and crew members with their roles, and efficiently handle large datasets.
+The next phase is to prepare for AWS deployment.

 ## What Works